The Scattered Nation: Legacy

-Due to Vance's condemnation of antisemitism in the American South, he was largely remembered positively for many years by North Carolina Jews and by the Asheville Jewish community in particular.
+Due to Vance's condemnation of antisemitism in the American South, he was largely remembered positively for many years by mainstream American Jews and by the Asheville Jewish community in particular.
 A Confederate monument honoring Vance was erected by the City of Asheville in 1897.
 Following Vance's death, the local chapter of B'nai B'rith and the United Daughters of the Confederacy held an annual ceremony at the Vance Monument.
 The ceremony was held every year for decades, continuing until the early 2000s.
 The Jewish-American philanthropist and pro-Confederate activist Nathan Straus, co-owner of the Macy's department store chain, funded the construction of a wrought iron fence around the monument as well as an annual wreath-laying to honor Vance.
 The speech was often republished by Jewish publishing houses.
 Maurice A. Weinstein's 1995 book Zebulon B. Vance and “The Scattered Nation” (Wildacres Press, Charlotte) helped to keep Vance's memory alive within North Carolina's Jewish community.
 The Vance Monument was removed by the City of Asheville in May 2021, with the support of the local Jewish community.

 In the 21st century, Vance is no longer held in esteem by the North Carolina Jewish community.
 According to a 2021 statement released by two Jewish organizations in Asheville, the Jewish Community Relations Council of the Greater Asheville Area and Carolina Jews for Justice/West, Vance "classifies Jews in a hierarchy of worthiness according to their geographic origins.
 Not surprisingly, white, Ashkenazi Jews from Western and Central Europe rank highest."
 Andrea Cooper, writing for The Forward, notes that the speech contains "hoary stereotypes" about Jews and finance.
 Asheville Mayor Esther Manheimer, a Jewish woman, has stated that Vance's views no longer represent the views of the Asheville community in general or the views of the white population of Asheville specifically.

 North Carolina historian Kevan Frazier notes that at the time the speech was written, only about 500 Jewish people lived in North Carolina, so the speech was not motivated by political gain.
 Frazier credits Vance for his strong opposition to antisemitism, but criticizes the speech's anti-Black foundational arguments.
 Vance's biographer Selig Adler also noted that "there were somewhat less than five hundred Jews in North Carolina at the time Vance wrote the speech, a fact that discounts all political motives."